bdelphin/FanDuino/README.md

 # FanDuino

 FanDuino is a simple DC fan controller for Arduino.
-Designed for regulate 3pin PC fans with PWM.
+Designed to regulate 3pin PC fans with PWM.

 ## Materiel needed